 The WTA is comprised of four elected Community Representatives, two Rio Tinto appointed representatives and one appointed Traditional Owner representative.
 Like outside Councils, the WTA meets once per month and makes decisions on local government matters, such as town planning, community development, infrastructure, services, and local government rates and charges.

-The WTA endeavours to operate and function as though it were a local government constituted and established under the 2009 LG Act.
-The only circumstances where the WTA is unable to act like a local government (due to it being part of a corporation and not therefore a local government in the strict sense under the 2009 LG Act), are as follows:
+In essence, the WTA endeavors to operate and function as though it were a local government constituted and established under the 2009 LG Act.
+The only areas where the WTA is unable (due to its reliance on the Comalco Agreement and Act rather than constitution as a local government under the 2009 LG Act) to act like a local government are as follows: